Rupavathi08/WebDevelopment-Projects/CapstoneProject1(Sample Resume)/README.md

-This Capstone Project is nothing but a Sample Rusume.
+This Capstone Project is nothing but a Sample Resume.